 A Route: there is just sufficient detail in this route file to identify and follow the paths on the OS map.

 A Track: this track file is much more detailed with many more track points showing the GPS record of the author’s route.
-The satellite image shows a close fit of the track on many of the visible paths but has some GPS artefacts in the vicinity of the steep cliffs at both the foot of Malham Cove and the entrance to Gordale Scar, due to differentially reflected satellite signals (called multipath errors) which we will talk about later.
+Aerial imaging shows a close fit of the track on many of the visible paths but has some GPS artefacts in the vicinity of the steep cliffs at both the foot of Malham Cove and the entrance to Gordale Scar.
+This is due to the crags blocking some of the direct satellite signals (called masking) and differentially reflected satellite signals (called multipath errors) which we will talk about later.

 The data for both GPS routes and tracks are usually held in the generic GPX file format (but there are others).
 Routes usually have relatively small numbers of waypoints, whereas tracks may have a couple of thousands of track points recorded by the GPS device.

-Routes can be easily followed if the available mapping shows the paths taken by the route (often the case in the UK or France or Switzerland for example), but if the mapping shows only tracks but not footpaths (e.g. often in the case in Spain, Portugal or Ireland) in your area of interest, you will need to use someone else’s GPS track as your route to give you the more detailed information required.
+Routes can be easily followed if the available mapping shows the paths taken by the route (often the case in the UK, France or Switzerland for example), but if the mapping shows only vehicle or cart tracks but not footpaths (e.g. often in the case in Spain, Portugal or Ireland) in your area of interest, you will need to use someone else’s GPS track as your route to give you the more detailed information required.

 Downloading a GPX Track